 Men in particular, due to the length of the urethra may experience problems.
 Some potential problem areas are shown here:

-ISD is performed by passing a hollow tube, called a catheter into the urethra on a regular basis.
+Intermittent self-dilatation is performed by passing a hollow tube, called a catheter, into the urethra on a regular basis.
 The catheter is well lubricated so that it slides in easily.
 You can perform ISD over a long period of time and the catheter will not harm the delicate tissues of the urethra.
 Only use gentle pressure to insert the catheter, never force it.
 Continue to perform ISD until your healthcare professional tells you to stop.

-There are a number of different types of catheter available, all perform the same basic function.
-We are all individuals, you may find that one catheter suits you better than another.
+There are a number of different types of catheters available, all perform the same basic function.
+We are all individuals; you may find that one catheter suits you better than another.
 Your healthcare professional will advise you on the choice available and the one that best suits your needs.

-With ISD it is essential that a clean procedure is used:
+With intermittent self-dilatation it is essential that a clean procedure is used: